bohanhou14/SemStamp/README.md

 1. Attempt to remove sentence watermark through sentence-level paraphrasing.
 2. Detect the sentences to see if $LSH(s_t) \in valid(s_{t-1})$, $t=2,...$
 ### Sample usage
-1. create data/ directory and load c4_data:
+1. create data/ directory and load c4_data, which would also create the human subset for evaluation:
 `python load_c4.py`
 2. (Optional) fine-tune the sentence embedder or use a fine-tuned sentence embedder at AbeHou/SemStamp-booksum-sbert and AbeHou/SemStamp-c4-sbert
 - fine-tune procedure: